Cannabis in St. Vincent and the Grenadines

 Medical Marijuana

 This is where St. Vincent’s story is distinct.
-The medical cannabis program is export-oriented — designed to position SVG as a cultivation and manufacturing hub for international medical markets.
+The medical cannabis program is export-oriented and designed to position SVG as a cultivation and manufacturing hub for international medical markets.
 Licenses have been issued to both local farmers and international companies.

-The Cannabis Cultivation (Amnesty) Act created a pathway for traditional cultivators — Vincentian citizens with existing grows — to become licensed through a “traditional cultivator’s licence.”
+The Cannabis Cultivation (Amnesty) Act created a pathway for traditional cultivators (Vincentian citizens with existing grows) to become licensed through a “traditional cultivator’s licence.”
 This was a significant acknowledgment of the island’s long history of cannabis cultivation.

 Recent News & Changes